 So the first thing we do after check-in in is to go for the Berd Sanctuary.
 It is located on two sides of a railway track and there are hardly any berds there.
 Instead we find the boys collecting shellfish which is a better way of spending time than watching berds.
 You can also watch the Fiddler crabs in the creek.

 What next?
 Lighthouse, of course.
-One should have proper knowledge of places where one seeks employment in the next birth.
+One should have proper knowledge of places where one seeks employment in the next birth and therefore a visit is a must.

 The Lighthouse we reach is called Beypore Lighthouse.
 Its location is not in Beypore.
 Beypore is across a creek and one needs to drive quite a bit to reach there.
 We will do it tomorrow.